George Washington’s historic River Farm is worth saving for reasons beyond the president, historians say

 Mannarino’s Backyard Mount Vernon blog details the Quakers’ impact.
 It also tells the story of three brothers — Isaac, William and Stacey H. Snowden — who purchased parcels of River Farm and occupied several notable homes along the Potomac.
 Stacey Snowden, who helped establish one of the first public schools in the 1870s, also became Mount Vernon’s supervisor on the Fairfax County Board of Supervisors, which was created in 1870.

 By the early 20th century, River Farm fell into a state of disrepair.
 In 1919, it was purchased by Malcolm Matheson, who was heir to a fortune.
-Matheson added a ballroom, a swimming pool, a tennis court and essentially grafted a Colonial Revival style mansion onto the existing structure.
+Matheson added a ballroom, a swimming pool, a tennis court and essentially grafted a Colonial Revival-style mansion onto the existing structure.
 He filled its gardens with boxwoods, wisteria, magnolias and other ornamental plants.

-His son, Malcolm Matheson Jr., became a prominent Northern Virginia developer whose firm helped construct the CIA building in McLean and the Mount Vernon visitors’ center.
+His son, Malcolm Matheson Jr., became a prominent Northern Virginia developer whose firm helped construct the CIA building in McLean and the Mount Vernon visitors center.

 But the story most overlooked and in need of telling concerns enslaved peoples there, historians said.
 Washington inherited enslaved people as a boy, and when he married Martha Custis, he joined the ranks of Virginia’s largest enslavers, Matthew R. Laird, an archaeologist who surveyed the River Farm area for the National Park Service, said in his report.